Luleå

 Luleå has the seventh biggest harbour in Sweden for shipping goods.
 It has a large steel industry and is a centre for extensive research.
 It is also home to the Swedish Air Force Wing Norrbotten Wing (F 21) based in Luleå Airport.
-Luleå University of Technology is one of Sweden's three technology universities (the other two are KTH and Chalmers) and the northernmost university in Sweden.
-The university has approximately 15,000 students.
+Luleå University of Technology is one of Sweden's three technology universities with around 15,000 students and is the northernmost university in Sweden.

 History

 The town's Royal charter was granted in 1621 by King Gustavus Adolphus of Sweden.
 The original town was situated where Gammelstad (Old Town) is situated today.
 The town had to be moved in 1649 to the current site, due to the post-glacial rebound that had made the bay too shallow for ships to enter.

-The Gammelstad Church Town is a UNESCO World Heritage Site.

 In 1805, Luleå only had 947 inhabitants, but in 1865 Luleå succeeded Piteå as the county town in Norrbotten county and now had around 1400 residents.
 In the 1860s the industries also started taking root in the city.